-- Reference Help: The U of A Main Library is open day and night (except Friday and Saturday nights) during Fall and Spring semesters.
-That means there is always a reference specialist that you can call, contact virtually, or talk to in person that can help you with your information or technology problem.
-Don't get frustrated!
-Ask for help !
+- Reference Help: The Main Library is open day and night (except Friday and Saturday nights) during Fall and Spring semesters.
+That means there's always a reference specialist that you can call, contact virtually, or talk to in person that can help you with your information or technology problem.
+Don't get frustrated: Ask for help!

-- Free Interlibrary Loan [ILL] : Articles requested through ILL take an average of 3 days (many much faster); Books average 11 days (but many take less than a week)
+- Free interlibrary loan: Articles requested through interlibrary loan take an average of 3 days (many much faster); books average 11 days (but many take less than a week).